-Things have changed over the last year and there's no denying that, but advocacy efforts don't need to be stalled as a result.
-Sure, meeting with lawmakers on Zoom makes it easier to "leave" your meeting and it's more challenging to build personal relationships in a chilly virtual setting; Social distancing and advocacy don't always go hand-in-hand, but we've found ways to adapt to this new normal and you can too!
+In person meetings were upended during the pandemic, but advocacy efforts don't need to be stalled as a result.
+Sure, meeting with lawmakers on Zoom makes it easier to "leave" your meeting and it's more challenging to build personal relationships in a chilly virtual setting.
+Social distancing and advocacy don't always go hand-in-hand, but we've found ways to adapt to this new normal and you can too!